khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/grouped-and-stacked-column-chart.md

 There are three dimensions of data displayed on symmetric grouped and stacked column charts:
 - **Groups**: The first dimension is represented by a group of columns.
 - **Stacks**: The second nested dimension is represented as a stacked column.
-- **Series**: The time series is represented across the X-axis.
+- **Series**: The time series is represented across the x-axis.

-*Note: Try to avoid using more than 5 values in each dimension to prevent visaul complexity in the charts.*
+*Note: Try to avoid using more than 5 values in each dimension to prevent visual complexity in the charts.*

 #### Color patterns